-Chatsworth strives to recommend placement of students on the pathway which will lead to their individual success.
-It is our explicit aim to place students in programmes where they will experience academic and social success.
+The IB Diploma Programme may not be the most suitable pathway for all students given their current academic profile and needs.
+It is our explicit aim to place students in programmes where they will experience academic and social success that will allow them to pursue their goals after high school.